California rampage hits nerve, sparks reflection

 Rodger, 22, injured 13 others in the shooting and stabbing attacks Friday night in the small community of Isla Vista, adjacent to campus of the University of California, Santa Barbara.
 As news of the killings trickled out, discussion exploded online once people learned Rodger was suspected.
 People started sharing his video blogs and other posts.

 One hashtag focusing on misogyny — #YesAllWomen — generated 1.6 million tweets in less than four days, with about 10 percent of the tweets directly naming Rodger, according to social media analytics website Topsy.
 Many of the tweets focused on the idea that Rodger's hostility toward women is something many women experience in varied ways from men, even if those men don't kill people.

 "It's not just this one guy — there are a number of people who think that way," said 28-year-old Robyn Swirling of Washington, D.C., who on Saturday tweeted a picture of YouTube comments on one of Rodger's videos, with people blaming women for his feelings of rejection.
 The tweet was retweeted more than 1,300 times.

 "We'd like people to understand that this is all connected," Swirling said.

-"We need to stop allowing the kind of unspeakable hatred and attitudes toward women that were publicly acknowledged by this young man," Jackson said.
+"We need to stop allowing the kind of unspeakable hatred and attitudes toward women that were publicly acknowledged by this young man — the misogyny, the extremism of the notion that he was going to go out and kill all these blond women who refused to give him the love that he thought he was entitled to," Jackson said.